 Author Notes: These have got to be the most enjoyable things I’ve made in a while.
 So simple, but soooo fun, and they totally put me in a summer mood.

-I couldn’t resist trying my own concotion to produce a ‘gourmet’ popsicle, when I’ve been seeing them all over the internet these days.
+I couldn’t resist trying my own concoction to produce a ‘gourmet’ ice pop, when I’ve been seeing them all over the internet these days.

 Are they really that yummy?
 That fun to make?

 Now my mind is spinning with all of the combination of flavors (and booze) that I can squeeze into a dainty little frozen treat!

 hey’re perfect for warm weather and as a dessert to outside dinners when you don’t want a big heavy dessert.
 And who doesn’t like a little Bourbon??

 - 1/2 cup yogurt (plain, vanilla or strawberry) regular or low-fat

 - 1/2 teaspoon pure vanilla extract